Towsurfer.com was created and founded by Eric Akiskalian in 1998 with a vision to promote the responsible growth of big wave and tow-in surfing.

 - Tow Surf South Africa: 2-day training course classroom/field

 Sponsorship / Marketing / Corporate Investment:

-This Overview does not include the fiscal impact of jobs created by the sport of towsurfing, or the services that support this activity, such as hotels, airlines, fuel, food and beverage, travel and sales for events, staff or other necessities.
-Sponsors support athletes financially or supply product for professional pursuits, expeditions or photo sessions.
+This Overview does not include the fiscal impact of jobs created by the sport of tow surfing, or the services that support this activity, such as hotels, airlines, fuel, food and beverage, travel and sales for events, staff, or other necessities.
+Sponsors support athletes financially or supply products for professional pursuits, expeditions or photo sessions.
 Advertising and marketing expenses, personnel, and level of support are not known collectively as a group.

 - Thoroughly understanding and abiding by current boating laws and regulations will help towsurfers to preserve their recreational pursuits.
 Investigate the sources of information.